haskell/hackage-server/README.md

     [nix-shell]$ cabal v2-run -- hackage-server run --static-dir=datafiles/ --base-uri=http://127.0.0.1:8080
     hackage-server: Ready!
 Point your browser at http://127.0.0.1:8080

-Nix dependencies are managed by [Niv](https://github.com/nmattia/niv).
-Pull the latest version of the current [channel](https://nixos.wiki/wiki/Nix_channels) with `niv update`.
-Upgrade to a newer channel by editing `nix/sources.json`, and then `niv update`.

 ### Manually

 You can also install dependencies manually via your operating system's package